cl3dev/gm_apg/README.md

-Due to seemingly consistent issues with the code base of APG I've made PUG.
-However I doubt PUG will get any updates because I simply no longer play Garry's mod, but if you'd like to check my alternative to APG, check out [__PUG__ on Gitlab](https://gitlab.com/NanoAi/gm_pug) or [__PUG__ Github Mirror](https://github.com/NanoAi/gm_pug)

 # APG - Anti Prop Griefing & Crash Protection

 ![- APG - Light Weight, Easy to Use, Stops Crashes](https://i.imgur.com/DrbZOgk.png "APG - Light Weight, Easy to Use, Stops Crashes")